- 28

 |---|---|---|

-| Performance | 516 (AOT Caching), 522 (G1 GC), 529 (Vector API) | Faster startup, better response time, faster report generation |
+| Performance | 516 (AOT Caching), 522 (G1 GC), 529 (Vector API) | Faster startup, better Response Time, faster report processing |

-| Security | 524 (PEM), 517 (HTTP/3), 500 (Final) | Easier key management, more secure communication, fewer reflection vulnerabilities |
+| Security | 524 (PEM), 517 (HTTP/3), 500 (Final) | Easier Key management, more secure communication, fewer Reflection vulnerabilities |

-| Development | 525 (Structured Concurrency), 526 (Lazy Constants), 530 (Primitives in Patterns) | Easier coding, fewer bugs, higher productivity |
+| Development | 525 (Structured Concurrency), 526 (Lazy Constants), 530 (Primitives in Patterns) | Easier code writing, fewer bugs, higher Productivity |

 What Organizations Should Prepare

-- Check Dependencies -- Verify whether your libraries support JDK 26, especially those using reflection to modify final fields (JEP 500)
+- Check Dependencies — verify whether your libraries support JDK 26, especially those using Reflection to modify final Fields (JEP 500)

-- Test GC Performance -- Try the new G1 GC version in a staging environment to measure the impact on response time
+- Test GC Performance — try the new G1 GC version in a Staging Environment to measure the impact on Response Time

-- Update Disaster Recovery Plans -- Every JDK upgrade should include testing your disaster recovery plan
+- Update Disaster Recovery Plans — every JDK upgrade should include testing your Disaster Recovery plan

 JDK Release Schedule